nvietto/blog/content/blog/col2hcl/index.md

 ## Where do we locate them?

 There are some great online resources like [ColorHexa](https://www.colorhexa.com/), [this color cheatsheet](https://www.nceas.ucsb.edu/sites/default/files/2020-04/colorPaletteCheatsheet.pdf), or just [Google](https://www.google.com/search?client=firefox-b-1-d&q=aqua+hex+color+code) in general.
-However, another way to locate them within your RStudio IDE is by utilizing the {scales} package and the col2hcl function.
+However, another way to locate them within your RStudio IDE is utilizing the {scales} package and the col2hcl function.
 Let's walk through some steps to see how.

 ### Install and load